 Before you put the turkey back in the oven, brush the outside with butter or oil and season with salt and pepper, if desired.
 Return turkey to the oven and roast another hour.

 If the bag holding the giblets is plastic you need to be sure to remove it long before it starts to melt.
 If it does melt at all, you will need to throw the bag away as well as the turkey.
 Harmful chemicals will be released into the turkey if it melts.

-After 3 hours the cavity should be thawed enough to remove the bag of giblets and the neck.
-(See warning to the right!)
+After three hours, the cavity should be thawed enough to remove the bag of giblets and the neck.
+(See the warning above.)
 Remove any liquid or ice chunks that are in the cavity.

-The thighs and legs should be around 130 to 150 degrees and the breast will be around 50 to 60 degrees.
-Brush with additional butter/oil or baste with pan drippings before returning to the oven for another 60 to 90 minutes.
+The thighs and legs should be around 130-150ºF, and the breast will be around 50-60ºF degrees.
+Brush with additional butter or oil, or baste with pan drippings before returning to the oven for another 60-90 minutes.

-41/2 to 5 hours after you start, the turkey should be close to being done.
-The breast should reach 165 degrees and the legs and thighs should be 175.
+4 1/2-5 hours after you start, the turkey should be close to being done.
+The breast should reach 165ºF and the legs and thighs should be 175ºF.
 The other important temperature to take is inside the cavity.
-It also needs to reach 165 or you risk contaminating the rest of the bird when you carve it.
+It also needs to reach 165ºF, or you risk contaminating the rest of the bird when you carve it.

 As with any turkey or large cut of meat, you should let it rest after it’s done roasting.
 This will allow the juices to redistribute through the turkey.
 The amount of resting time depends on how large it is.
-I like to let my turkeys rest at least 30 to 45 minutes before carving.
-Don’t worry, it will still be hot, but you’ll find the slices will be much juicier and easier to cut.
+I like to let my turkeys rest at least 30-45 minutes before carving.
+Don’t worry—it will still be hot, but you’ll find the slices will be much juicier and easier to cut.